JEub/steveeubankspress/README.md

 # SteveEubanksPress website

 This is the official author site for Steve Eubanks.
-The site was built using Python and MongoDB and the models included are used either by the author or on the author's behalf.
+The site was built using Python and the models included are used either by the author or on the author's behalf.

 All views and commentary are included at the discretion of the author.